 If you’re pregnant your family obstetrician and/or perinatologist (a doctor who specializes in high-risk pregnancies) suspect your baby may have a heart condition, our diagnostic cardiac team and fetal cardiologists will work together to see what’s going on inside your baby’s tiny ticker.

 As early as the 18th week of the pregnancy, we can perform fetal echocardiography (fetal “echo”) – an in-depth cardiac ultrasound study that allows us to view the structure, function, and rhythm of a baby’s heart while still in the womb.

 - here at the Nemours Cardiac Center

-- at Nemours duPont Pediatrics locations in Pennsylvania (Collegeville, Lancaster, Newtown Square, and Philadelphia), New Jersey (Vineland and Voorhees), and in Delaware (Dover, Middletown and Seaford)
+- at Nemours duPont Pediatrics locations in Pennsylvania (Collegeville, Newtown Square and Philadelphia), New Jersey (Vineland and Voorhees), and in Delaware (Dover, Middletown and Seaford)

 - in consultation with maternal-fetal medicine specialists at two of our collaborating health care facilities, Thomas Jefferson University Hospital (in Center City Philadelphia) and Lankenau Medical Center

 (in Wynnewood, PA)

 In cooperation with the Nemours Partners for Perinatal Management Program, we’ll help you understand your baby’s condition, coordinate consultations with a pediatric cardiologist, and plan for any necessary treatment at or soon after the birth.